now-2

 • Collaborations at the intersection of product strategy, AI, and human-centered design

-Not sure if there's a fit?
+Not sure if it's a fit?
 Reach out anyway.
 I'm happy to explore.

 line